Aryabhagwat792/Inventory-Management-System/README.md

 Add screenshot showing the successful product addition message here.

-Objective
+-Objective

 The objective of this project is to develop a simple inventory management application using Java and demonstrate practical use of Object-Oriented Programming, CRUD operations, file handling, input validation, and exception handling.

-Expected Outcome
+-Expected Outcome

 The application allows users to manage products and suppliers, maintain stock quantities, record inventory transactions, and store inventory data through a simple console-based interface.

-Future Enhancements
+-Future Enhancements

 The system can be further improved by adding:

-Graphical User Interface
+-Graphical User Interface
 Database connectivity
 User authentication
 Low-stock notifications